leoskywork/playreact101/temp.md

   - for progressive web app and offline content
 - lifecycle methods
   - render()
+  - componentWillMount()
   - componentDidMount()
-    - do ajax call inner this func
+    - do ajax call inner this func???
 - events
 - JSX - html code block
   - use 'className=' instead of 'class='